TourCMS/tourcms-js/README.md

 // Channel ID
 // Tour Operators set this to their channel ID
 // Agents can set to limit to a specific channel
-// Or pass as 0 to search apll
+// Or pass as 0 to search all

 // Search Tours
 tourcms.searchTours({